brighton36/property-services-monitor/README.md

 raspberri pi's, or similar systems.

 **NOTE: Some (most) systems require this executable to run as suid root, in order to perform ping tests.
-If you're seeing an "I/O Error" in your reports, this is why you're receiving that error message.**
+If you're seeing an "I/O error exception" in your reports, this is why you're receiving that error message.**

 ## Installation
 The supplied 0.1 release contains compiled deb packages for amd64 and arm6+